The Online Services Site for the Major Tibetan Monasteries and Nunneries of India and Nepal

 H.E.
 Choekyi Nangwa Rinpoche

-In partnership with over forty monasteries and nunneries, the services provided by Gompa so far include:
+In partnership with over fifty monasteries and nunneries, the services provided by Gompa so far include:

-- year round high production quality webcasts of teachings by eminent Rinpoches and senior lamas;
+- year round high production quality webcasts of courses and teachings by eminent lamas and senior teachers, and of important public events at the partner monasteries and nunneries;

 Gompa's online services are specifically designed for connecting with the dharma activities of the lamas and the monasteries and nunneries.
 The services are free from advertising (unlike the commercial channels such as Facebook, YouTube and Google) and the webcast channel has been especially created as an appropriate environment for the webcasting of the teachings, empowerments and the other special events held at the monasteries and nunneries.
 Also, the personal data gathered on the Gompa site is never sold or shared nor used for marketing and advertising – as it is on commercial channels.

-Copies of all the video recordings of public teachings and other special events recorded by Gompa are provided to the libraries of the partner monasteries and nunneries so that the recordings can continue to play an educational role for current and future generations.
+All of the Gompa partnership’s high definition recordings of teachings and special events are archived and copies of the recordings distributed to the partner monastery and nunnery libraries, so that the recordings can continue to play an educational role for current and future generations.
+In addition, all the Gompa webcasts are freely available to view by the over 20,000 monks and nuns at the partner monasteries and nunneries in India and Nepal.

 Gompa - Tibetan Monastery Services is also supporting a new, vitally important initiative recently established under the auspices of H.H the Dalai Lama: the creation of the Tibetan International Digital Library, see www.tidl.org.
 The Tibetan International Digital Library, whose trustees include H.H. the Gyalwang Karmapa and H.E.
 Ling Rinpoche, is being established to provide an unprecedented digital library platform offering unified access to, and archival conservation for, the major Tibetan cultural resource collections worldwide.